ucb-introstat/introstat-fall-2018/syllabus/README.md

 ## 11. Confidence Intervals

 - :card_index: __Dates__: Nov 05-09
-- :paperclip: __Topics__: One of the goals of inference is to draw a conclusion about a population on the basis of a random sample from the population.
-Obviously, random samples vary, so we need to understand how much they vary and how they relate to the population.
-Our ultimate goal is to create a probability model that describes the long-run behavior of sample measurements.
-We use this model to make inferences about the population.
+- :paperclip: __Topics__: In inference, we use a sample to draw a conclusion about a population.
+Two types of inference are the focus of our work in this course: 1) estimate a population parameter with a confidence interval; 2) test a claim about a population parameter with a hypothesis test.
+The purpose of a confidence interval is to use a sample statistic (e.g. proportion, mean) to construct an interval of values that we can be reasonably confident contains the population parameter.
 - :file_folder: __Notes__:
     + Confidence Intervals for Proportions
     + Confidence Intervals for Means